Alluxio/alluxio/docker/README.md

 "docker cluster".

 ## How to use tachyon docker
+* If you haven't installed docker, please refer to www.docker.com for help.
+* **If you're under ubuntu and using apt, do run "apt-get install docker.io" instead of "apt-get install docker", the later is a software for KDE3/GNOME2 docklet applications**
 * make sure this directory is under your tachyon home directory
 * before building images, you should configure tachyon configuration template file in tachyon-dev/tachyon-base/files, otherwise, default configuration will be used